Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Conclusion

 \section{Conclusion}

-In this work, we propose a scalable spin qubit scheme based on donor cluster arrays.
+In conclusion, we propose a scalable spin qubit scheme based on donor cluster arrays, moving beyond the conventional single-dopant paradigm~\cite{Hill2015,Hill2021,ZhangSH2023,ZhangSH2025}.
+This scheme accommodates variations in the number of donors within clusters.
+Even if there are redundant nuclear spins that cannot be effectively utilized, their influence can be eliminated through initialization, thereby relaxing fabrication requirements.
 By utilizing electron spins as ancillas, addressable single-qubit operations on nuclear spin qubits can be achieved, along with intra- and inter-cluster multi-qubit gates.
-The incorporation of tunable exchange interactions and micromagnets provides a viable solution to the potential bottleneck of frequency crowding.
-Furthermore, through the strategic design of ESR- and NMR-assisted qubit operations, crosstalk errors can be effectively suppressed.
+Incorporation of tunable exchange interactions, inhomogeneous HF distribution, and micromagnets provides a viable solution to the potential bottleneck of frequency crowding.
+Furthermore, through the strategic design of EA-TCMG and NA-TCMG, crosstalk errors can be effectively suppressed.
+Analytical and numerical evaluations demonstrate that both intra- and inter-cluster multi-qubit gate fidelities exceed 99\%.
 Our calculations quantify the impact of HF coupling, exchange interaction and magnetic field gradients on qubit gate fidelity, establishing experimental parameter requirements.
 To leverage the advantages of this scalable architecture, we propose viable QEC schemes tailored to the unique characteristics of cluster-based spin-qubit systems.
-In conclusion, our proposed scalable spin qubit scheme establishes a solid theoretical foundation for the further development of silicon-based spin qubits and provides a viable pathway toward the realization of large-scale quantum processors.
+Our proposed donor-cluster array architecture offers a promising pathway toward realizing large-scale FTQC in silicon.

 \begin{widetext}